 Tea is China’s national drink, but still, tea beverages have been introduced from overseas.
 When foreign ice teas were launched in China, many beverage makers tried to concoct their own versions.
 Tea beverages with various fruit flavours appeared one after another.

-A very Chinese subcategory are the milk teas, based on traditional milk or butter teas drunk by Mongolians and Tibetans.
+A rapidly growing subcategory are the milk teas, based on traditional milk or butter teas drunk by Mongolians and Tibetans.

 The pictures shows the Sizhou brand milk tea, with the following ingredients:

 Water, crystal sugar, whole milk powder, black tea, food additives (sucrose ester, sodium bicarbonate)